McFarlane Push-Pull Controls

 Knobs Make a Difference

-Our “pilot friendly” knobs are all compression molded from a reinforced phenolic or a reinforced melamine-phenol resin.
+Our “pilot friendly” knobs are all compression molded from a reinforced aluminum or phenolic.
 Unlike the soft injection molded knobs of our competitors, our knobs are hard and thermally stable.
-They’re scratch-resistant and do not deteriorate.
+They're powder coated, scratch-resistant, and do not deteriorate.
 McFarlane knobs meet the latest F.A.R. requirements for shape and color.

 Vibration Dampening Features